grafana/agent/docs/sources/flow/reference/components/otelcol.processor.filter.md

 * Resource attributes.
 * Instrumentation scope name.
 * Span attributes.
-If any condition is met, the telemetry data is dropped (each condition is ORed together)
+If any condition is met, the telemetry data is dropped (each condition is ORed together).

 In addition to the [standard OTTL Converter functions][OTTL Converter functions], there is also a set of metrics-only functions exclusively by the processor